Ad blocker detected, you need to disable it in order to setup AdSense

 Check your Site Health information

-You can use your Site Health information to check for a Site Kit-placed AdSense snippet by following this guide.
+You can use your Site Health information to check for a Site Kit-placed AdSense code snippet by following this guide.

 Check your site’s source code

-Optimization, caching, privacy, and other third-party plugins can modify your Site Kit-placed AdSense snippet, resulting in ads not being placed.
+Optimization, caching, privacy, and other third-party plugins can modify your Site Kit-placed AdSense code snippet, resulting in ads not being placed.
 You can check your site’s source code to identify any modifications.
-A Site Kit-placed AdSense snippet is inserted in two parts.
+A Site Kit-placed AdSense code snippet is inserted in two parts.

 The first part should look like this: